jerch/inwasm/README.md

 Wasm C/C++ sources reside under `/wasm`.
 The main build script is `./build.sh`, which coordinates compile settings and exports to typescript.
-The wasm binaries get wrapped into a Typescript source file, which can be used normally from Typescript side (see `/src/index.js`).
+The wasm binaries get wrapped into a Typescript source file (as base64), which can be used normally from Typescript side (see `/src/index.js`).
 The wasm integration itself is quite low level, it doesn't use any of emscripten's higher level interfaces, instead simply uses exposed memory addresses and functions.